samuelmahr/appt-scheduling/README.md

 The prompt mentioned the way to get available appointments:
 1. by trainer
 2. by start/end for a trainer

+Get available appointments was a little tricky because we know what's scheduled, but I didn't want to loop through too many times to build time slots.
+I took the unix time of start:end and used that as a way to track what timeslots are unavailable as I built the list of available timeslots

 The response will use the same object as List Scheduled Appointments, except it will omit the user ID